-Whether you wish to improve general health and fitness, improve athletic performance, prevent injury, rehabilitate after injury or illness, enjoy the challenge of learning or refreshing an artistic skill, whatever your age, my aim is to help you achieve your goals by bringing together my areas of expertise.
+Whether you wish to improve general health and fitness, athletic performance, prevent injury, rehabilitate after injury or illness, whatever your age, my aim is to help you achieve your goals by bringing together my areas of expertise.
 My book “Hormones, Health and Human Potential” is a guide to understanding your hormones to optimise your health and performance.

 Dr. Nicky Keay